AnWeber/httpbook/README.md

 # Httpbook - Rest Client

 > httpBook extension (opens new window)provides a Notebook Editor Interface for Http Requests.
-Send REST, SOAP, and GraphQL requests directly in Notebook Editor.
+Send REST, SOAP, GraphQL and gRPC requests directly in Notebook Editor.
 Notebooks allows you to create and share documents that contain live code, equations, visualizations and narrative text.

 <p align="center">
 <a href="https://httpyac.github.io/">